University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_2_introtobash_2.md

 echo ~
 ```

 **Why did this happen?
-Think back to Monday's prac if you need a hint**
+Think back to the previous prac if you need a hint**

 ## Sending Output To A File